 We end the day with a visit to the gardens of La Mamounia one of the most famous hotels in the world (1929) and beloved of Winston Churchill.
 Its vast gardens are cared for by 40 gardeners who twice a year plant 60,000 annuals to enhance its grounds.
 They garden has immaculately mown grass under citrus and olive orchards, a desert garden, a rose garden and a tropical garden as well as many fountains.
 At the back of the 15-hectare garden there is a herb and kitchen garden whose produce is used in the hotel's daily meals.
 We will be served Moroccan style afternoon tea in the garden.
 (Overnight Marrakesh) BL

-Day 14: Monday 1 May, Marrakesh
+Day 14: Monday 2 April, Marrakesh

-- Jardin Majorelle and Musée d'Art Berbère

-- Villa Oasis: the private garden of Pierre Bergé

 - Gardens of Jnane Tamsna with Gary Martin and Meryanne Loum-Martin

 - Yusufiyya Madrasa

 - Jama' al-Fana'